nsjl/aakg-data/README.md

 ## Disclaimer

-The dataset and trained machine learning models described above are provided on an "as is" basis and without warranties or guarantees of any kind.
+The dataset is provided on an "as is" basis and without warranties or guarantees of any kind.